dominic-fraise/katas/README.md

 Mob Kata sessions should be between 1.5 to 4 hours.
 If going longer than 1.5 hours a 10 minute break every hour is recommended.

-**Guiding Principles**

-1. Make it work, Make it pretty, Make it fast
-   - First make the code work
-   - Then make it read like a story
-   - Finally, make it quick where need be
-2. Humility, Respect and Trust
-   - Give and receive constructive criticism
-   - Fail fast
-   - Be open to growth

 ### Four Rules Of TDD